openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_details.md

-# Preprocessing API - Details {#openvino_docs_OV_UG_Preprocessing_Details}
+Pre-processing API - Details {#openvino_docs_OV_UG_Preprocessing_Details}

 The purpose of this article is to present details on preprocessing API, such as its capabilities and post-processing.

-## Preprocessing Capabilities
+## Pre-processing Capabilities

+Below is a full list of pre-processing API capabilities:

 ### Addressing Particular Input/Output

-If the model has only one input, then simple `ov::preprocess::PrePostProcessor::input()` will get a reference to preprocessing builder for this input (a tensor, the steps, a model):
+If the model has only one input, then simple `ov::preprocess::PrePostProcessor::input()` will get a reference to pre-processing builder for this input (a tensor, the steps, a model):

 @sphinxtabset